jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

 (2) However,—
   (a) the appropriate authority for a protected disclosure that is or includes international relations information is an Ombudsman only:
   (b) the appropriate authority for a protected disclosure that is or includes intelligence and security information is the Inspector-General of Intelligence and Security only.
 See—
-    (i) section 27(3) for a disclosure relating to serious wrongdoing in or by the office of the Inspector-General:
+    (i) section 27(3) for a disclosure relating to serious wrongdoing in or by the office of the Inspector-General of Intelligence and Security:
-    (ii) section 16(7) for the Inspector-General’s ability to refer:
+    (ii) section 16(7) for the ability of the Inspector-General of Intelligence and Security to refer:
     (iii) sections 14 and 27 for the discloser’s entitlement to disclose further.
+  (c) the appropriate authority for a protected disclosure that is or includes defence information is the Inspector-General of Defence only.
+See—
+    (i) section 27A(3) for a disclosure relating to serious wrongdoing in or by the office of the Inspector-General of Defence:
+    (ii) section 16(8) for the ability of the Inspector-General of Defence to refer:
+    (iii) sections 14 and 27A for the discloser’s entitlement to disclose further.

 ### 26 Schedule 2 may be amended by Order in Council
 (1) The Governor-General, by Order in Council made on the recommendation of the Minister responsible for the administration of this Act, may amend Schedule 2 by doing either or both of the following: